adonisjs/fold/README.md

 ```

 ## Making classes
 You can construct an instance of a class by calling the `container.make` method.
-The method is asynchronous since it allows for lazy load dependencies in factory functions (More on factory functions later).
+The method is asynchronous since it allows for lazy loading dependencies via factory functions (More on factory functions later).

 ```ts
 class UserService {}